Irish Soda Bread

 Recipe from Baking with Julia.

 *If you do not have buttermilk on hand, you can easily make your own by mixing 1 tablespoon of vinegar or lemon juice with 1 cup of milk (less the one tablespoon).
-Let rest for a few minutes to let thicken and curdle.
+Let rest for a few minutes to let it thicken and curdle.

 May add raisins, currants, dried cherries, or other chopped dried fruit to the bread dough.